-The pattern is in PDF format so to download it you’ll need the Adobe Reader software on your computer.
+The guide is in pdf format so to read it you’ll need the Adobe Reader software on your computer.
 Most computers come with it, but it is free and can be found here.

 Download Instructions: Right-Click the link and select either “save target as” or “save link as” depending on what browser you are using or simply click on it and save or print.

-If you like this page, be sure to share it with your friends and like our Facebook Fanpage so you can get updates every time we post new patterns.
+If you like this blog, be sure to share it with your friends and like our Facebook Fanpage so you can get updates every time we post new patterns.